RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 ![](images/f7aea1f7a650338e844d566fbe894c8e.jpg)

-Use the Copybook Dependency view to show where in the source file's structure the COPY statements are located, and which copybooks they reference.
+Use the Copybook Dependency view to show where in the source file structure the COPY statements are located, and which copybooks they reference.
 If the Copybook Dependency view is not displayed in the Team Developer perspective, to open this view click **Window \> Show View \> Other \> Rocket Software \> Copybook Dependency**.

 ![](images/e3aa258b24ae86229c1a4afc86334e5e.jpg)

-Click a copybook reference in the Copybook Dependency view to locate the associated COPY statemen the appropriate line in the source code.
+Click a copybook reference in the Copybook Dependency view to locate the associated COPY statement the appropriate line in the source code.

 **Unused Data**